MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-change-sort.md

 [!INCLUDE[consumer-appliesto-ynnn](../includes/consumer-appliesto-ynnn.md)]

 > [!IMPORTANT]
-> **This article is for the Power BI service users who do not have edit permissions for a report or dataset.
-If you are a report designer, administrator, or owner, see [Sort one column by another column in Power BI](../create-reports/desktop-sort-by-column.md) for information that is more relevant to you**.
+> **This article is for Power BI service users who don't have edit permissions for a report or dataset.
+If you're a report designer, administrator, or owner, see [Sort one column by another column in Power BI](../create-reports/desktop-sort-by-column.md) for information that is more relevant to you**.

 In the Power BI service, you can highlight important information in a visual by sorting data fields, like numeric data (such as sales figures) or text data (such as state names).
+After you sort a visual, you can [save a personalized version](#save-your-sort-order-changes) of your changes.
 The Power BI service provides flexibility and quick menus that allow you to efficiently sort your visuals.

-After you sort a visual, you can save a personalized version of your changes with the [**Personalize this visual**](end-user-personalize-visuals.md) feature.
-Sort your data and then save the visual as a [bookmark](end-user-bookmarks.md) to keep your settings preserved.
-You don't need edit permissions to create a personalized version of the report.

-In a Power BI report, you can sort most visuals by one, and sometimes two, fields at a time, but some visuals can't be sorted, like treemaps, filled maps, scatter charts, gauge charts, waterfall charts, cards, and visuals on a dashboard.
+In a Power BI report, you can sort most visuals by one, and sometimes two fields, but some visuals can't be sorted, like treemaps, filled maps, scatter charts, gauge charts, waterfall charts, cards, and visuals on a dashboard.

-This video demonstrates original features, like how to change the sort order, and newer sorting features that are now available in the Power BI service.
+This video demonstrates original sorting features, like how to change the sort order, and also new features that are now available in the Power BI service.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWRpNT]